Upper and Lower Benefield is situated in East Northamptonshire, along the A427 in between Corby and Oundle.

 Benefield Parish Council consists of 7 elected members who represent both Upper and Lower Benefield.
 The Parish Council Meetings are held approximately every 6 weeks in the Village Hall, Brigstock Road, Lower Benefield.

 The Draft Minutes from the Parish Council Meeting held on Monday 22nd February 2021 are now available.
-The date of the next Parish Council Meeting is due to be held on Monday 12th April, the agenda will be available by Thursday 1st April
+The date of the next Parish Council Meeting is due to be held on Monday 12th April, the agenda is now available

 There is a growing Cricket Club, the Cricket Pavilion has been extended, which is situated in Upper Benefield.

 The Village Church is in Lower Benefield, along the Brigstock Road, which holds regular services on Sunday’s along with an Annual Flower Festival and Garden Fete.

 The Village Hall page has been updated with details of the Annual General Meeting.

 Benefield Parish Council would like to set up a community email; if you would like to receive an email communications from the Parish Council, please do send an email to email@example.com saying “I consent”.

 By doing this you will be consenting to Benefield Parish Council holding your email address and using it to communicate with you.
 This will be done in accordance with the Councils data protection policy which can be found on the Council’s website.
 The policy summarises your rights, including your right to withdraw your consent at any time.